 Panchanga in a Vedic Astrology chart reading

 Panchanga is the Vedic calendar used for timekeeping.
-It consists out of 5 limbs of which I mostly use the 4 mentioned below extensively in my readings.
+It consists out of 5 limbs of which I mostly use the two mentioned below extensively in my readings.

 Nakshatras and their rulers

 In a Vedic Astrology chart, every planet is also placed in one of the nakshatras.
 The planets ruling these nakshatras are co-determening the results of the planets.
 Especially the Moon’s nakshatra is important but also the ascendent nakshatra is of influence to the personality.

 The 27 nakshatras are ordered in 9 different types, the so-called navatara.
 These can be counted either from the Moon or from the ascendant and show the role of the nakshatra (and its ruling planet) for your horoscope.